Cinnamon Streusel Apple Bread

 Cozy apple recipes are some of the best recipes to enjoy in the fall season!
 Here’s some of our favs:

 If you try this easy apple bread recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Cinnamon Streusel Apple Bread